Updated on: July 25, 2021

 4. Make Sure Your Brakes Are in Good Condition

-No matter how topped-up your brake fluid is, your car won’t be able to stop safely if your car has heavily worn brake pads and rotors.
-It’s worth having a mechanic pull the wheels for a quick inspection of your pads and rotors if they haven’t been replaced in the last 15-20K miles or more.
+No matter how topped-up your brake fluid is, your car won't be able to stop safely if your brake pads and rotors are heavily worn.
+It's worth having a mechanic pull the wheels for a quick inspection of your pads and rotors if they haven't been replaced in the last 15-20K miles or more.
 If they look low (say, 3 or 4 millimeters thick), have the pads replaced and the rotors either replaced or resurfaced.